 Personalized Product Recommendations

-Ensure that your customers get a personalize experience.
+Ensure that your customers get a personalized experience.
 Recommend products that match their preferences.
-Show relevant items, highlighting product quality, utility and price performance.
+Show relevant items, highlighting product quality, utility, and price performance.

 Expand your Audience with Branded Content

 Before making a purchase decision, people often consult family members, friends, and even online influencers.